dbarneche/academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a quantitative ecologist, and my overarching research goal entails the use of theory-driven, fundamental science to better inform decision-making processes and ecosystem management in an ever-changing world.
+I am passionate about making better use of mathematical, statistical and computational tools to integrate metabolic ecology and life-history theory, and unify evolutionary ecology across scales.
+I test theoretical questions with a combination of experiments, field data collection, and data mining.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Transparent and reproducible open science are at the core of my daily working routine, and I mostly use the R programming environment to code my projects.
+I am a programming instructor trained by [The Carpentries](https://carpentries.org/instructors/), and as such I organise my data, and maintain my projects under version control following [standard practice](https://software-carpentry.org/lessons/).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}CV{{< /staticref >}}.